UN aid chief urges Ethiopia to 'get trucks moving' to prevent famine in Tigray

-UN aid chief Martin Griffiths has urged Ethiopia to allow lorries into northern state Tigray, where a de facto blockade of nearly three months has restricted deliveries to 10% of what is needed.
+UN aid chief Martin Griffiths has urged Ethiopia to allow lorries into northern state Tigray, where a de facto blockade of nearly three months has restricted deliveries to 10 per cent of what is needed.

 “This is man-made, this can be remedied by the act of government,” Mr Griffiths told Reuters.
 “Get those trucks moving.”